stefanireinhardt/web-dev-hw/Assignment_9/README.md

 The **universal selector** is used to style _every_ element on a page.
 The **universal selector** is the star (\*) and is often used in computer science to mean “all.”
 One might use this one over the **element selector** if they want to keep the same paragraph or text format throughout the webpage and don't desire a change between sections.

-The **element selector** is used to select all elements of a certain type such as **<p>**.
+The **element selector** is used to select all elements of a certain type such as **h1**.
 This selector could be utilized to keep the same style format for a single element  like a header to differentiate between it and the content as well as create a certain flow.

 The **class selector** matches an element whose class attribute has a value that matches the one specified after the period (.) symbol.
 The **class selector** is similar to the **element selector** in that it allows a user to target an element or section and apply a certain set of attributes.